sanjai414qt-web/FULL_ADDER_SUBTRACTOR/README.md

 ```

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: SANJAI K
+RegisterNumber: 25018325
 */

 **RTL Schematic**